Shapeshifting: Greco-Roman

 Vertumnus transformed himself into an old woman to gain entry to Pomona's orchard; there, he persuaded her to marry him.

 In other tales, the woman appealed to other gods to protect her from rape, and was transformed (Daphne into laurel, Corone into a crow).
-Unlike Zeus and other gods' shape-shifting, these women were permanently metamorphosed.
+Unlike Zeus and other gods' shapeshifting, these women were permanently metamorphosed.

 In one tale, Demeter transformed herself into a mare to escape Poseidon, but Poseidon counter-transformed himself into a stallion to pursue her, and succeeded in the rape.
 Caenis, having been raped by Poseidon, demanded of him that she be changed to a man.
 He agreed, and she became Caeneus, a form he never lost, except, in some versions, upon death.

 Clytie was a nymph who loved Helios, but he did not love her back.
 Desperate, she sat on a rock with no food or water for nine days looking at him as he crossed the skies, until she was transformed into a purple, sun-gazing flower, the heliotropium.

 As a final reward from the gods for their hospitality, Baucis and Philemon were transformed, at their deaths, into a pair of trees.

 Eos, the goddess of the dawn, secured immortality for her lover the Trojan prince Tithonus, but not eternal youth, so he aged without dying as he shriveled and grew more and more helpless.
 In the end, Eos transformed him into a cicada.

 In some variants of the tale of Narcissus, he is turned into a narcissus flower.

-Sometimes metamorphoses transformed objects into humans.
+Sometimes metamorphoses transform objects into humans.
 In the myths of both Jason and Cadmus, one task set to the hero was to sow dragon's teeth; on being sown, they would metamorphose into belligerent warriors, and both heroes had to throw a rock to trick them into fighting each other to survive.
 Deucalion and Pyrrha repopulated the world after a flood by throwing stones behind them; they were transformed into people.
 Cadmus is also often known to have transformed into a dragon or serpent towards the end of his life.
 Pygmalion fell in love with Galatea, a statue he had made.
-Aphrodite had pity on him and transformed the stone to a living woman.
+Aphrodite had pity on him and transformed the stone into a living woman.

 British and Irish

 Fairies, witches, and wizards were all noted for their shape-shifting ability.
-Not all fairies could shapeshift, some having only the appearance of shape-shifting, through their power, called "glamour," to create illusions, and some were limited to changing their size, as with the spriggans, and others to a few forms.
+Not all fairies could shape-shift, some having only the appearance of shape-shifting, through their power, called "glamour", to create illusions, and some were limited to changing their size, as with the spriggans, and others to a few forms.
 But others, such as the Hedley Kow, could change to many forms, and both human and supernatural wizards were capable of both such changes, and inflicting them on others.

 Witches could turn into hares and in that form steal milk and butter.

-Many British fairy tales, such as Jack the Giant Killer and The Black Bull of Norroway, feature shape-shifting.
+Many British fairy tales, such as Jack the Giant Killer and The Black Bull of Norroway, feature shapeshifting.